 It may well be that the dying person would like you, as the spiritual carer, to have a conversation with them about their hope.
 A Christadelphian will normally like this.
 They will normally want to talk about their hope and spiritual strength, even though they may feel unwell.
 It is not uncommon for a dying Christadelphian to want to 'do the readings' at any opportunity.
 They may not have the strength or 'wellness' to read for themselves but may be more than happy for you to read for them.
-Depending on their state of health at the time, they may like a short reading or may be happy for a longer one.
-In either case, it is their choice.
+Depending on their state of health at the time, they may like a reading.
+It is their choice.